 - Customer retention rates and churn

-On any given day, a growth marketer thinks about the funnel as a whole, rather than focusing on certain layers, as channel specialists might.
+The best growth marketers think about the funnel as a whole, rather than focusing on specific layers, as channel specialists might.

-“When hiring your first growth marketer, don't hire a specialist on one channel,” warns Jonathan Martinez, Growth Marketing Manager at Postmates.
+“When hiring your first growth marketer, don't hire a specialist on one channel,” Martinez said.

 “When hiring your first growth marketer, don't hire a specialist on one channel.”

-A strong growth marketing professional can see the big picture, and look holistically at how each channel fits into a larger strategy, and that often involves working on multiple channels at the same time.
+A strong growth marketing professional can see the big picture, and look holistically at how each channel fits into a larger framework.
+That often involves working on multiple channels at the same time.

-A growth marketer’s efforts ultimately touch every aspect of a company, not just marketing.
+A growth marketing team’s efforts ultimately touch every aspect of a company, not just marketing.

 This requires an engineer-like marketing mind.
 Growth marketers are passionate about turning a business model and the entire customer funnel into a highly productive, predictable machine.